Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 I thought I’d nailed it—yeah, right.
 Two days in, the water started smelling like a compost pile on a hot summer day.
 I panicked, convinced I’d done something horribly wrong.
 Sneaking glances at my wife, I could feel her skepticism growing.
 One evening, as I sat down to poke around, I found one of my goldfish floating motionless.
 My heart sank.
 There’s an undeniable sting you feel when you realize you’ve let a creature down, even a little fish.

-After diving deep into troubleshooting online , most of which were written by people who actually knew what they were doing, I learned that the water chemistry was off.
+After diving deep into troubleshooting online forums, most of which written by people who actually knew what they were doing, I learned that the water chemistry was off.
 I had to adjust the pH, not to mention the fish were accustomed to tank environments I mistakenly thought I could replicate easily.
 So I turned to my local hardware store for help, chatting with a sympathetic clerk who looked more like a mechanic than a botanist.
-He pointed me toward cool little pH testing kit that looked like a science experiment waiting to happen.
+He pointed me toward this cool little pH testing kit that looked like a science experiment waiting to happen.

 Hurdles and Hiccups

 With some trial and error, adding a bit of vinegar here and some baking soda there, I finally managed to stabilize the system.
 Through sheer determination, I rebuilt hoses, re-wired the pump, and even made a tiny filter out of old sponge.
-What I didn’t expect was to grow to love the process.
-The satisfaction of fixing something is like none other, and I was slowly starting to enjoy the learning curve.
+What I didn’t expect was to grow to love the chaotic process.
+The satisfaction of fixing something is like none other, and I was slowly to enjoy the learning curve.

 Then there was the moment I realized my beloved basil wasn’t exactly thriving.
 The plants grew tall and spindly, struggling to find a light source that was never quite right.
 I had perched them on the edge of my garden, mantra-like hoping they’d stretch toward the sun.
 As they faltered, I felt a deep twinge of frustration and the temptation to throw in the towel.
 “Maybe it’s all too much,” I muttered, staring at my lanky green friends who looked more like leggy aliens than herbs fit for a salad.